HSF/hsf.github.io/_gsocblogs/2024/blog_Key4hep_BraulioRivas.md

 **Visualizing**

 Having the data loaded on memory, I was able to later develop the visualization of these new datatypes.
-For each new datatype, a few properties have to be shown for an "object" belonging to that collection, and the whole collection has to be placed around in a way its easy to understand.
+For each new datatype, a few properties have to be shown for an "object" belonging to a collection, and the whole collection has to be placed around in a way its easy to understand.
 I discussed with mentors [what information](https://github.com/key4hep/eede/blob/main/js/types/objects.js) to show and most importantly, **how** to visualize them, including relations.
 After throwing some ideas, I defined a set of common ["views"](https://github.com/key4hep/eede/tree/main/js/views/templates) that repeated across datatypes.
 So for example, a `Cluster`, `Track` or `ReconstructedParticle` collection will be shown as a tree, connected to other objects of the